About Us

 Esi Kagale Agyeman Gillo

-CEO & Co-Founder
+Chief Executive Officer & Co-Founder

 Esi Kagale Agyeman Gillo is a forward-thinking Ghanaian and Ugandan American with a diverse academic and international, nonprofit and corporate background.
 She has over 15 years of volunteer, administrative, programmatic and executive-level nonprofit experience, focused on connecting and uplifting Black communities around the world and providing youth with educational services that advance them psychologically, spiritually and socioeconomically.
 As the CEO & Co-Founder of DIFFvelopment, Esi re-empowers the global Black community by holistically empowering aspiring Black visionaries to disrupt negative patterns of history through personal development and entrepreneurship, and manages a diverse team of employees, contractors and board members, and all aspects of strategic planning and implementation, and beneficiary and prospective and existing funder relationship building.
 Esi holds an MSc in African Studies from the University of Oxford, UK, a BA in Afro-American Studies and Psychology from Smith College, and has studied in Uganda, Rwanda and Ghana.
 Esi was recognized by Education 2.0 as an Outstanding Leader, and is the author of Understanding How to Build Black Generational Wealth: A Historically and Culturally Centered Self-Help Book, recognized by Investopedia as the Best Primer on Building Black Wealth.